 ‘Being Green At Nonsuch’ – Environmental Policy

 Here at Nonsuch House we are very lucky to be situated in one of the most beautiful parts of the country.
-South Devon is celebrating this year the 50th anniversary of its designation as an Area of Outstanding Natural Beauty (AONB).
+South Devon is designated as an Area of Outstanding Natural Beauty (AONB).
 We are very proud to be part of that designation and are acutely aware of our responsibilities to keep this going in continuum as far as we are possibly able.
 We have been quietly green for many years and it is part of our everyday lives.
 We are committed to working in a sustainable way.
 Let us tell you a little of what we do:

 We comply with the requirements of environmental legislation and approved codes of practice and continuously try to improve our environmental and social performance.